Adam8989/VulkanTools/layersvt/device_simulation.md

 * `comments` - Optional.
 May contain arbitrary comments, description, copyright, etc.
 * `VkPhysicalDeviceProperties` - Optional.
 May contain valid name/value overrides.
 * `VkPhysicalDeviceFeatures` - Optional.
 May contain valid name/value overrides.

-Other top-level sections of the schema are not yet supported.
+* The remaining top-level sections of the schema are not yet supported by DevSim.

-The schema permits additional top-level sections to be optionally added to a configuration files.
+The schema permits additional top-level sections to be optionally included in configuration files.

-The schema will perform basic range checking for common Vulkan data types, but it cannot detect if a particular configuration makes no sense.
-Also, if the configuration attempts to add capabilities beyond what the actual device is natively capable of providing, then the results are undefined.
+The schema defines basic range checking for common Vulkan data types, but it cannot detect if a particular configuration makes no sense.
+If a configuration defines capabilities beyond what the actual device is natively capable of providing, the results are undefined.
+DevSim has some checking of configuration values and, if enabled, writes debug messages for values that exceed the capabilities of the actual device.

 ## Example of a DevSim JSON configuration file
 ```json